Leopold Wahlstedt: Blackburn Rovers

 On 8 August 2023, Wahlstedt joined Championship club Blackburn Rovers on a three-year deal for an undisclosed fee.
 He made his debut for Blackburn on 1 October 2023, coming on as a substitute for the injured Aynsley Pears during a 4–1 defeat to Leicester City.
 Throughout the 2023–24 season, Wahlstedt made 21 Championship appearances, starting in 20 matches.
 His debut season in English football included periods of scrutiny, particularly in December 2023, when he was criticised for a series of errors on aerial balls that led to goals against Southampton, Watford, Rotherham United, and Huddersfield Town.
 Blackburn manager Jon Dahl Tomasson addressed the situation publicly, attributing the mistakes to Wahlstedt’s inexperience and highlighting the learning curve associated with playing regularly in the Championship.

 AGF

 On 3 July 2024, Wahlstedt joined Danish Superliga club AGF for an undisclosed fee.
 He made his competitive debut on 25 September in a third-round Danish Cup match against VSK Aarhus, but was substituted after 15 minutes following an ankle injury.
 Initial examinations revealed a broken bone, sidelining him for an extended period.
 He resumed training in January 2025 during AGF's winter camp in Estepona, Spain.

 Initially serving as backup to veteran Jesper Hansen, Wahlstedt was named starting goalkeeper by head coach Uwe Rösler on 24 April 2025.
 The change followed a poor run of form, with the club winless in its previous four matches.

+Following the conclusion of the 2024–25 season, AGF appointed Jakob Poulsen as head coach, succeeding Rösler.
+Under Poulsen, the goalkeeping position continued to rotate between Wahlstedt and Hansen.
+Wahlstedt started Poulsen's first league match in charge, but after an error in the opening fixture of the 2025–26 season, Hansen was restored as first-choice goalkeeper from the second match onwards.
+Poulsen stated that the decision was based on an overall assessment of the team's needs and the desire for stability in goal.
+Wahlstedt subsequently did not feature in competitive matches during the early part of the season, including AGF's cup fixtures, with Hansen remaining the preferred option.
+Despite the lack of playing time, Poulsen indicated that Wahlstedt continued to perform well in training and remained part of the club's goalkeeping rotation.

+Rosenborg

+On 25 January 2026, Wahlstedt returned to Norway, signing a four-year contract with Eliteserien club Rosenborg.